-The CMSO consists of three working groups, each covering a specific topic of interest in the standardization of the field of cell migration.
+The CMSO consists of three working groups, each covering a specific topic of interest in the standardisation of the field of cell migration.

 These three working groups are: